-South America is a continent of epic proportions, and if you’re planning to make 2018 your most travel-filled year ever, make sure you read this list of where to go, and what to do.
+South America is a continent of epic proportions.
+So, if you’re planning to explore everything it has to offer in terms of active adventures, make sure you read this list of where to go, and what to do.
 This is your ultimate South American bucket list.

 Travel to: South America

 1. Party on the beach in Punta Del Este